zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/parse-lambda.md

 ## Expression Parameter

-The first `ParseLambda` overload parses a lambda expression with the given parameters and expression body and it will return an expression instance representing the result.
+The first `ParseLambda` overload parses a lambda expression with the given parameters and expression body, and it will return an expression instance representing the result.

 ```csharp
 ParameterExpression x = Expression.Parameter(typeof(int), "x");